xieyuheng/fidb-zero/docs/manual/04-access-token.md

   .tokens/cc224145f46a393f8ca71c4eb62aafe1/index.json
   ```

-  Where the pathname is the token itself,
+  Where the path contains the token.
-  for the above example,
-  the token is:
+  For the above data file, the token is:

   ```
   cc224145f46a393f8ca71c4eb62aafe1